brothman01/Rothman-Portfolio/README.md

 This block renders the entire page in a grid, **you cannot render just one item at this time**.
 Just add this shortcode/block by itself to any page and it will use the entire row or page.
 <br />
 ## How To Use:
-1. The site administrator creates items of the "Portfolio Item" custom post type on the WordPress dashboard for each item they want to display.
-Custom fields have been added to any posts of type "Portfolio Item" so that creating them and filling out their information is intuitive.
+1. The site administrator creates items of the "Portfolio Item" custom post type from the WordPress dashboard for each item they want to display.
+Custom fields have been added to the posts so that creating them and filling out their information is intuitive.
+The images shown in the grid are the "Featured Image' of that item.
-2. The administrator adds the portfolio page using a block written with react or shortcodes written in PHP depending on their preference.
-The block queries the database for all posts of type "Portfolio Item" and diplays that data in a visually-pleasing grid on the page where the block or shortcode was added.
+2. The administrator adds the portfolio page using a shortcode block and the shortcode or a native block written with react, both of which render the entire portfolio grid.
+The block queries the database for all posts of type "Portfolio Item" and diplays that data in a visually-pleasing grid on the page where the shortcode or block was added.
-3. (only if installing from github) Execute the command `git submodule update --init ` from the project root folder to update to the latest version of CMB2.

 ## FAQ
 ### How many images can be displayed for a specific portfolio item?